-The Irish Seminar is open to graduate students in Irish Studies, and cross-listed with the department of English.
-It will be listed under Summer 2018, Dublin, Ireland.
-You can register for the course through IRST 64099:01 or ENGL 94513:01.
-Graduate students opting to take the Irish Seminar for three credits will be assessed on the basis of participation.
+The IRISH Seminar is open to graduate students in Irish Studies, and cross-listed with the department of English.
+It will be listed under Summer 2020, Dublin, Ireland.
+Students can register for the course through IRST 64099:01 or ENGL 94513:01.
+Students opting to take the Irish Seminar for three credits will be assessed on the basis of participation.

-We also require Notre Dame graduate students to notify the Keough-Naughton Institute of their interest in a letter by February 22, 2019.
-In the letter of application to Beth Bland, you will need to indicate your specific interest in participating by showing previous work in Irish Studies courses during your time at Notre Dame.
-Also, if you are not already signed up, you will need to enroll in the Graduate Minor in Irish Studies.
-The information on that program, which involves coursework in the Irish language along with the one-credit ProSeminar, is below.
+- Additionally, if a student is not already signed up, they will need to enroll in the Graduate Minor in Irish Studies.
+Information on that program, which involves coursework in the Irish language along with a one-credit ProSeminar, is below.
 Participation is limited to four summer seminars.
 To sign up for the minor see Beth Bland in 3130C Jenkins Nanovic Halls.

 Graduate Minor in Irish Studies

 The Graduate Minor in Irish Studies is a six-course program that provides Notre Dame students with recognition on their degree for work with the Keough-Naughton Institute for Irish Studies.
 The minor consists of two Irish language classes and two Irish Studies classes.
 Students will also take two semesters of the Irish Studies ProSeminar (IRST 63000:01), a one-credit-hour class based on the semester-long Irish Studies Seminar events.
 The other courses will be drawn from current graduate class offerings in Irish subjects across various disciplines.

 The Graduate Minor in Irish Studies has one track, the Doctoral Student Track: